simple-restricted-token/simple-restricted-token/README.md

 An easily extendable standard for issuing tokens with transfer restrictions.

-Extension of the standard lends to writing _small_, _reusable_ smart contracts that are responsible for enforcing a single transfer restriction pattern.
+Use of the standard lends to writing _small_, _reusable_ smart contracts that are responsible for enforcing a single transfer restriction pattern.

-Tokens leveraging the standard are best implemented by composing said contracts, as demonstrated in the [examples](#examples) section.
+Tokens implementing the standard are best constructed by composing said restrictions through multiple contract inheritance.

 Read the [EIP draft](https://github.com/simple-restricted-token/simple-restricted-token-standard/blob/master/eip-draft_simple_restr_token.md) to learn more.